Rishi Sunak stands by Dominic Raab after deputy PM accused of bullying

 “I’m not aware of any formal complaint about Dominic.”

+Lord McDonald added: “Dominic Raab is one of the most driven people I ever worked for, he was a tough boss.

+“Maybe they are euphemisms, but I worked closely with him and I didn’t see everything that happened.”

-Mr Raab is expected to stand in for his party leader during prime minister’s questions on Wednesday.
+Despite the stream of allegations, Mr Raab will face MPs when he stands in for his party leader during prime minister’s questions on Wednesday.

 Downing Street said that the Prime Minister believed that people in public life should treat others with “consideration and respect”.